HasanMajdi/Unit2-HasanMajdi/README.md

 -----------

  ### Arduino

- Arduino is an open-source software and hardware development board that can be used by tinkerers, and makers to design and build devices/circuits, Arduino codes are run machine code compiled from either C, C++ or any other language that has a compiler for the Arduino instruction set we
+Arduino is an open-source software and hardware development board that can be used by tinkerers, and makers to design and build devices/circuits, Arduino codes are run machine code compiled from either C, C++ or any other language that has a compiler for the Arduino instruction set.

  ### Serial Mentor
  It is the screen where you see the output of the code you wrote.